Counseling Degrees and Programs in Utah

 Traditional Graduate Programs

 At Westminster College, students can complete a CACREP-accredited Master of Science (MS) in Mental Health Counseling.
-The degree takes three years to complete and has a cohort structure with classes offered on weekday mornings.
+The MS in Mental Health Counseling consists of 60 credits; 48 credits of required foundation courses, six credits of Counseling Theory courses, and 6 credits of Special Topic Seminars.
+The degree takes three years to complete over six semesters and has a cohort structure with classes offered on weekday mornings.
 In the program, students are exposed to a variety of different counseling theories and models, such as cognitive behavioral therapy, psychodynamic, and family systems.
+Sample courses include Multicultural Counseling; Trauma Treatment; Foundations of Adventure-Based Counseling; and Substance Abuse Counseling.
 The college also provides students with numerous practicum placement locations and opportunities for paid research jobs.
-Individuals in the program complete at least 1,000 hours of supervised practicum and will meet coursework requirements for the Clinical Mental Health Counselor (CMHC) credential upon graduation.
+Individuals in the program complete at least 1,000 hours of supervised practicum and will meet coursework requirements for the Associate Clinical Mental Health Counselor (ACMHC) credential upon graduation.
+Students must complete an additional 3,000 hours of clinical practical hours within two years of graduation to receive full Clinical Mental Health Counselor (CMHC) licensure.
 Graduates of the program have found employment in mental health settings, such as hospitals, agencies, and private practice.

 Online and Hybrid Programs

 Utah State University is home to counseling degrees in rehabilitation counseling and marriage and family therapy.
-The CACREP-accredited Master of Rehabilitation Counseling (MRC) is available online as well as numerous campuses across the state.
-The degree is comprised of 52 credits and teaches students to work with clients with various disabilities.
-Online students complete online courses and travel to the Logan campus for three one-week residencies during the program.
-A 22-credit Certificate in Rehabilitation Counseling is also available to individuals with a counseling-related master’s degree online or in class, with no residency requirement.
-The school offers an on-campus Master of Science (MS) in Marriage and Family Therapy and a Master of Marriage and Family Therapy (MMFT).
-Students in the MS program must complete a research thesis to make up 54 total credits, while those in the MMFT program complete a culminating experience instead of a thesis, to comprise 47 total credits.
+The CACREP-accredited Master of Rehabilitation Counseling (MRC) is available online as well as at numerous campuses across the state.
+The degree consists of 52 credits and teaches students to work with clients with various disabilities.
+Online students travel to the main campus in Logan for three one-week residencies during the program.
+An online Certificate in Rehabilitation and Disability Studies, comprising 16-23 credits, is also available to individuals with a counseling-related master’s degree online, with no residency requirements.
+The school offers an on-campus, COAMFTE-accredited Master of Marriage and Family Therapy (MMFT).
+Students in the MMFT program complete a culminating experience instead of a thesis, to comprise 47 total credits.
 While the program does not have specific prerequisite courses, students who do not have an undergraduate degree in family studies or a related subject may be required to take additional courses.
-Both versions of the program meet the state coursework requirements for the Associate Marriage and Family Therapy license (AMFT).
+The Master of Science (MS) and Doctorate in Philosophy (PhD) in Human Development and Family Studies degrees both offer on-campus concentrations in Marriage and Family Therapy.
+Both the MMFT and the MS in Human Development and Family Studies meet the state coursework requirements for the Associate Marriage and Family Therapy license (AMFT).

-Utah Valley University (UVU) offers an online Certificate in Substance Use Disorder Counseling requiring 23 credits and an online Certificate in Advanced Substance Use Disorder Counseling requiring 32 credits.
+Utah Valley University (UVU) offers an online Certificate of Proficiency in Substance Use Disorder Counseling requiring 26 credits and an online Certificate of Proficiency in Advanced Substance Use Disorder Counseling requiring 32 credits.
 Students must first take nine credits in English, psychology, and human development before being admitted to either program.
-The Certificate in Substance Use Disorder Counseling includes introductory credits in substance abuse and one semester of internship.
-The Certificate in Advanced Substance Use Disorder Counseling builds on this coursework and includes advanced counseling skills, psychopharmacology, and an additional 150 hours of internship.
+The Certificate in Substance Use Disorder Counseling includes introductory credits in substance abuse and one semester of internship totaling 200 hours.
+The Certificate in Advanced Substance Use Disorder Counseling builds on this coursework and includes advanced counseling skills, psychopharmacology, and an additional 150 hours of internship totaling 350 hours.
 Coursework from the certificate programs can be applied towards the state requirements for the Substance Use Disorder Counselor (SUDC) and Advanced Substance Use Disorder Counselor (ASUDC) credentials.
 UVU also offers a 54-credit Master of Arts (MA) in Marriage and Family Therapy that meets state coursework requirements for the Associate Marriage and Family Therapist (AMFT) license.

 1. National Center for Education Statistics College Navigator: https://nces.ed.gov/collegenavigator/